Heisenberg homology on surface configurations: Introduction

+We emphasise that our representations are explicit and computable.
+First, the underlying $(R,S)$-bimodule in Theorem \ref{athm:twisted} is a direct sum of finitely many copies of the $(R,S)$-bimodule $V$ that underlies the chosen representation of the discrete Heisenberg group $\Heis(\Sigma)$.
+This is Theorem \ref{athm:twisted}(a); an explicit basis is described in Theorem \ref{basis}.

-\begin{remark} We emphasise also that these representations are computable.
-To demonstrate this, we calculate in \S\ref{s:computations} explicit matrices for these representations in the case when $n=2$ and $V$ is the regular representation of $\Heis$. \end{remark}
+Moreover, the actions of elements of the mapping class group on the canonical basis provided by Theorem \ref{basis} may be explicitly computed.
+To demonstrate this, we calculate in \S\ref{s:computations} explicit matrices for our representations in the case when $n=2$ and $V = \Z[\Heis]$ is the regular representation of $\Heis = \Heis(\Sigma)$.
+For example, when $g=1$, the Dehn twist around the boundary of $\Sigma_{1,1}$ acts by the $3 \times 3$ matrix over $\Z[\Heis] = \Z[u^{\pm 1}]\langle a^{\pm 1},b^{\pm 1} \rangle / (ab=u^2ba)$ depicted in Figure \ref{fig:bigmatrix} (page \pageref{fig:bigmatrix}).

-\begin{remark} Each of the (twisted) $\mathfrak{M}(\Sigma)$-representations of the \hyperlink{maintheorem}{Main Theorem} has kernel contained in the intersection of the $n$th term of the Johnson filtration and the kernel of the Magnus representation; see Proposition \ref{prop:kernel}. \end{remark}

-\begin{remark} The metaplectic mapping class group is the unique non-trivial $\mathbb{Z}/2$-central extension of $\mathfrak{M}(\Sigma)$ when the genus is at least $4$; see Remark \ref{rmk:metaplectic}. \end{remark}

 \paragraph{Outline.}